shishisizhu/continuous_neutrino/README.md

 ```

 #### Triton
-We recommend Triton users configuring the `TRITON_CACHE_DIR` environment variable when using `neutrino` for profiling.
-This can be set to any value such as a local folder `cache/` via `TRITON_CACHE_DIR=cache` in bash.
+We recommend Triton users configure the `TRITON_CACHE_DIR` environment variable when using `neutrino` for profiling.
+This can be set to any value, such as a local folder `cache/` via `TRITON_CACHE_DIR=cache` in bash.

-And if you run into any problem, clear existed Triton build with `rm -rf cache`.
-This will force Triton rebuild everything, particularly its launcher.
-This is becuase Triton statically link its launcher instead of dynamically open so one need to clear build to force Triton find the correct driver (hooked or unhooked).
+And if you run into any problem, clear the existing Triton build with `rm -rf cache`.
+This will force Triton to rebuild everything, particularly its launcher.
+This is because Triton statically links its launcher instead of dynamically opening, so one needs to clearthe  build to force Triton to find the correct driver (hooked or unhooked).

 #### CUTLASS
 Please follow the [guide](https://github.com/NVIDIA/cutlass/blob/main/media/docs/quickstart.md) , but switch on an internal macro `CUTLASS_NVCC_EMBED_PTX` in building via `cmake`: